dpteam/alchemy-modern/README.md

 # Computer Alchemy

 This game is an attempt at porting the iPhone/Android game **Alchemy** to Javascript.
+The game is completely playable on the client side so eventually it'll run on a **Github** page.

 ## Game concept

 You start with basic elements.
 You can **clone** elements and **merge** them to create new ones, and so on.

-The game is completely playable on the client side so eventually it'll run on a **Github** page.

 ## Current state / Changelog / TODO

-Right now the game is just a POC.
-See it live at http://ozh.github.com/game-off-2012/
+Initial POC live at http://ozh.github.com/game-off-2012/

+### Game ideas

+- _Elements_ will be __computer related elements__, combined to create new ones (example: __Python + Perl = Ruby__).
+Nothing random, just semi documented stuff (Wikipedia FTW if unsure)

+- **Coffee** will be a special element, available from start, used to improve on existing elements when no real combo is available (example: **Fortran + Coffee = Algol**) (yeah, I didn't know about Algol either, yet it's been part of the root of many things)

+- Every [interval or event to be determined] a __popular character__ will be introduced and available as an element, allowing for new combos (example: __IBM + Bill Gates = MS DOS__)

+### Needs

+- Ideas for dozens of mixable elements.
+I think the game will start being interesting around 250 elements.

+- Sexy 32x32 icons for every element.
+Doh.